BitterAndReal/TWCManager/README.md

 create this file on the Pi:
     $ ​sudo nano ~/socket-server.py
-copy the code of this file into it and save it
+copy the code of the file socket-server.py into it and save it

 to start the socket server at boot:

     $ ​sudo nano /etc/rc.local​
 Near the end of the file, before the ​exit 0​ line, add:

     su - pi -c "screen -dm -S socketserver sudo python3 /home/pi/socket-server.py"

 **How to make serial work on the Raspberry Pi3 , Pi3B+, PiZeroW:**